jacklukem/BigSurfixes/README.md

 replace it also here: /Volumes/Preboot/UUID-BigSur/Library/Preferences/SystemConfiguration/

-replace the "patched prelinkedkernel beta1" ("patched prelinkedkernel" folder will contain newer beta fixes) or "legacy usb prelinkedkernel beta1" (this one should work on any non-APFS Mac enabling also Wifi for AirPortBrcm4331 cards) in this path:
+replace the "patched prelinkedkernel" (contains newer beta fixes also for any non-APFS Mac enabling Wifi for AirPortBrcm4331 cards) in this path:

 /Volumes/Preboot/UUID-BigSur/System/Library/PrelinkedKernels/